yang-learnings/chatbot-learning/README.md

 ### Bag of Words Approach
 A simple model to use which basically count the times each word has been used.

+### N-Gram model
+N-Gram model is similar to bag of words but instead we are grouping a bunch of adjacent words and counting them